Talk to your child about baptism

 We’ll lean you back into the water until you are fully underneath it and bring you back up again and everyone will cheer - they always do!

-The church will gather round you and pray for you once you are wrapped up in a towel and back on the beach.
+The church will gather round you and pray for you once you are wrapped up in a towel and back on dry land.

 Remembering your baptism